microsoft/vscode-azure-iot-edge/README.md

 5. Navigate to `Program.cs`.
 Add breakpoints and press F5 again.
 Then select the dotnet process to attach to.
 6. In Debug window, you can see the variables in left panel.

-### Develop debug and deploy your Azure Function for IoT Edge
+### Develop, debug, and deploy your Azure Function for IoT Edge
 The steps should be almost the same as the C# module above.
 Differeces are listed below.
 - Use `dotnet new aziotedgefunction -n <your_function_name>` to generate function project.
 - Specify the project root folder (should be `<your_function_name>`) as the `EXE_DIR` during Docker image building.